berrejebamen/Building_comparative_study_of_large_language_models_on_a_project_specifcations_understanding/README.md

 ## Objectives

 - Evaluate the efficacy of various Transformers-based language models.
-- Extract questions and answer therm from ADAD (M&C's project ) specifications.
+- Extract questions and answer them from ADAD (M&C's project ) specifications.
-- Provide a comprehensive overview of seminal research papers for each model.
+- Provide a comprehensive overview of  research papers for each model.

 ## Models Analyzed

 The following state-of-the-art Transformers-based models have been analyzed:

-- BERT
+- BERT (Bidirectional Encoder Representations from Transformers)
-- ALBERT
+- ALBERT (A Lite Bert)
 - T5 (Text-to-Text Transfer Transformer)
 - GPT-3 (with a special use case of deploying it on a Streamlit app using the OpenAI key)